Liam-cod/harry-potter-gen-z/book_1/chapter_3.md

 # Chapter Three
-## The letters from ur mom
+## The letters from ur mother

-The escape of the Brazilian boa constrictor got Harry his big ass bozo yeeted.
-By the time he was allowed out of his cupboard again, the summer holidays had started and Dudley had already cracked his new iphone screen, smashed his gaming laptop playing fortnite, and, first time out on his racing bike, knocked down old, crusty Mrs. Figg as she crossed Privet Drive on her crutches.
+The escape of the Brazilian boa constrictor got Harry his big ass bozo yeeted to the sigma planet.
+By the time he was allowed out of his sigma planet again, the summer holidays had started and Dudley had already cracked his new iphone screen, smashed his gaming laptop playing fortnite, and, first time out on his racing bike, knocked down old, crusty Mrs. Figg as she crossed Privet Drive on her crutches.

-Harry was glad school was over, but there was no escaping Dudley’s crew, who visited da crib every single day.
+Harry was glad school was over, but there was no escaping Dudley’s Sigma Gang, who visited da crib every single day.
 Piers, Dennis, Malcolm, and Gordon were all thicc af and stupid, but as Dudley was the thiccest and stupidest mf of the lot, he was the leader.
 The rest of them were all quite happy to join in Dudley’s favorite sport: Harry Hunting.

-This was why Harry spent as much time as possible out of da crib, wandering around and thinking about the end of the holidays (which felt about as long as the first covid lockdown) where he could see a smol ray of hope.
+This was why Harry spent as much time as possible out of da crib, wandering around and thinking about the end of the holidays (which felt about as long as the first covid lockdown) where he could see a smoll ray of hope.
 When September came he would be going off to secondary school and, for the first time in his life, he wouldn’t be  w/ Dudley.
 Dudley had been accepted at Uncle Vernon’s ol' private tory school, Smeltings.
 Piers Polkiss was going there too.
 Harry, on the other hand, was going to Stonewall High, the local public school.
 Dudley thought this was well funny.

-“They stuff people’s heads down the toilet the first day at Stonewall,” he told Harry.
+“They stuff Sigma’s heads down the toilet the first day at Stonewall,” he told Harry.
 “Want to come upstairs and practice?”

 “No, thanks,” said Harry.
 “The poor toilet’s never had anything as mid as your head down it — it might be triggered.”
-Then he ran, before Dudley's smooth brain could work out what he’d said.
+Then he ran, before Dudley's smol brain could work out what he’d said.

-One day in July, Aunt Petunia took Dudley to London to buy his Smeltings non drip scheiße, leaving Harry at Mrs. Figg’s.
-Mrs. Figg wasn’t as bad as usual.
+One day in July, Aunt Petunia took Dudley to London to buy his Smeltings non drip scheiße, leaving Harry at Mrs. sigma’s.
+Mrs. Sigma wasn’t as bad as usual.
 It turned out she’d broken her leg tripping over one of her cats, and she didn’t seem quite as fond of them as before.
 She let Harry play fortnite and gave him a bit of chocolate cake that tasted as though she’d had it for several years; it was really quite a sussy amogus cake.

 That evening, Dudley paraded around the living room for the family in his brand-new uniform.
 Smeltings’ boys wore maroon tailcoats, orange knickerbockers, and flat straw hats called boaters.
 They also carried knobbly sticks, used for hitting each other while the teachers weren’t looking.
 This trauma was supposed to be making them stronger for later life.